Type: Sustainable Infrastructure, Solar Energy

-This year, we will be building on the success of last year’s solar lamp installation, bringing lamps to a new community and an incredible learning opportunity to a new group of students.
+We will be building on the success of solar street lamp installations in 2016 and 2017, bringing lamps to new communities and an providing incredible learning opportunity to a new group of students.

 Approximately 1.5 billion people still don’t have access to electricity worldwide.
 By using the power of the sun — the ultimate natural resource — these issues can be ameliorated, if not solved.

 Roots of Development and a group of graduate students from Parsons School of Design have teamed up with Roots’ community partner (APDAG, The Professional Association for the Development and Advancement of Gran Sous/La Gonave) to carry out a solar street lighting initiative on the island of La Gonave.
 Under the direction of their professor, and professional lighting designer Chad Groshart, the graduate students will be studying lighting in the developing world and proposing (and helping to deliver) a solution to La Gonave’s lighting needs.
 The solution is based on APDAG’s guidance and on technology that is already available in Haiti.

 With the exception of one town (the port town of Anse-a-Galets), the majority of La Gonave’s towns and villages are not connected to any sort of power grid.
 Most residents live with no electricity at all.
 This affects business, education, and almost every other aspect of life on the island.